Read on to compare the Casper and Helix side by side and find the best mattress for you.

 Responsiveness measures how quickly a mattress adapts to your movements.
 The Casper nailed this factor, earning a perfect score!
 While the Helix doesn’t have poor responsiveness (it still scored an 8.75 out of 10), nothing beats the Casper’s exceptional responsiveness.

 After comparing the Helix vs. Casper mattresses, the Casper barely beats out the Helix with a score of 9.1/10 compared to Helix’s 8.9/10.
 However, Helix is a hybrid mattress and offers different features than the memory foam Casper bed so it may better suit your needs.
 Both mattresses are pretty comparable in pricing so your choice will most likely be decided by the varying features.

 When making the choice of the best mattress for you, take into consideration Helix’s customizable design that allows you to combine several attractive mattress qualities in one bed.
-This makes the Helix better for couples while the Casper is a great choice regardless of sleeping position and sleepers of all body types thanks to its medium-firmness level.
+This makes the Helix better for couples while the Casper is a great choice regardless of sleeping position and s body types thanks to its medium-firmness level.
 Both mattresses ensure a 10-year warranty as well as a 100 night sleep trial.

 If you love memory foam beds, the Casper may be for you, but if you are looking for a little bit of everything then the Helix may be your go-to.
 No matter which brand you choose, you’ll be sure to sleep comfortably on your new bed for many nights to come.

 Trying to decide which Casper mattress to buy?
 Read our side-by-side comparison of the Casper Wave, Casper Element and Original Casper mattress models to find the best Casper mattress for you.

 Between the Leesa mattress and the Helix mattress, which one is better?